qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. issues:: ch04

 The ``TextEdit`` is very similar to ``TextInput`` and support a multi-line text edit field.
 It doesn't have the text constraint properties as this depends on querying the painted size of the text (``paintedHeight``, ``paintedWidth``).
-We also create our own component called ``TTextEdit`` to provide a edit background and use the focus scope for better focus forwarding.
+We also create our own component called ``TTextEdit`` to provide an editing background and use the focus scope for better focus forwarding.

 .. literalinclude:: src/input/TTextEdit.qml
     :start-after: M1>>